 - Small figurines or clay to make figurines

-Cover the bottom of the box with fake dirt and grass.
+- Cover the bottom of the box with fake dirt and grass.
 You can use some real dirt and grass from outside if you want, or just glue some green felt to the bottom of the box.
 Fake dirt and grass from the fake flowers section of your local art shop would work.

-Paint the sides and back of your box blue like the sky.
-My nephew actually wanted to skip this step, but I think it would have looked better if we had done it.
-As with anything craft related, it is great to make suggestions for your children, but ultimately it is a good idea to let them be creative and decide how they want to present the craft.
+- Paint the sides and back of your box blue like the sky.
+You can skip this step if you'd like.
+As with anything craft related, it is excellent to make suggestions for your children, but ultimately it is a good idea to let them be creative and decide how they want to present the craft.

-Once the paint dries, you can add trees and forest wildlife to the diorama.
-We did this several ways.
-We used felt cut-outs and glued them to the back of the box, but used hot glue to attach figurines on top of the fake grass.
-If you don't have felt cut-outs, you can easily make trees out of construction paper or plain felt pieces.
+- Once the paint dries, you can add trees and forest wildlife to the diorama.
+You can use felt cut-outs and glue them to the back of the box, then use hot glue to attach figurines on top of the fake grass.
+If you don't have felt cut-outs, you can easily make trees out of construction paper, or plain felt pieces.

-Next, you need to create a stream or a small lake to show how your forest creatures get a drink.
-My nephew wanted to cut a lake for the corner of his forest diorama from a sheet of blue tissue paper, but there is even a blue glue available at craft stores that you can use to create a river if you want.
+- Next, you need to create a stream or a small lake to show how your forest creatures get a drink.
+You can cut a lake for the corner of the forest diorama from a sheet of blue tissue paper, but there is even a blue glue available at craft stores that you can use to create a river if you want.